runtools/run/docs/content/reference/resources.md

 ##### @position

-The `@position` attribute allows to specify the position of method arguments when used from the command line.
+The `@position` attribute allows to specify the position of method arguments in the command line.
 A position is defined by a number starting from `0`.

 Example: